-Applicants should have identified a partner institution outside of the UK in a LMIC and should propose an exchange programme that supports an identified training or education need or possible research collaboration.
-Clinical care should NOT be provided either in the exchange country by the UK award winner(s) or by the exchange participant while visiting the UK.
+Applicants should have identified a partner institution outside of the UK in a LMIC and should propose a programme that supports an identified training or education need.
 Good justification must be provided to the suitability of the partnership, what can be offered by the host (UK) and exchange (overseas) organisations to match the proposal, and why a link to that institution would be of value to BHIVA.

 Examples of previously successful exchanges can be found here.